');

 About Algoma, MS

-Algoma is a small community in Mississippi with a population of 1,065 residents.
-The median household income is $60,000 per year, which is near the national average.
-The median age in Algoma is 36.1 years.
+Algoma is a small town located in Mississippi with a population of 1,065 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $60,000 per year, which is 20% below the national median of $75,149.
+The median age of 36.1 years is close to the US median age of 38.9 years.

 Cost of Living in Algoma, MS